Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/sdk.md

 **`new Sig(keypair: ECPair, hashtype?: HashType)`**

 Creates a placeholder for a transaction signature of the current transaction.
-During the transaction building phase this placeholder is replaced by the actual signature.
+During the transaction building phase this placeholder is replaced by the actual signature. **Important**: When calling a function that uses covenant variables, the first `Sig` parameter will be used to generate and pass in the sighash preimage as parameter.

 ```ts
 new Sig(keypair, HashType.SIGHASH_ALL)